wllcp/wllcp/src/pages/index.md

       Select one off the shelf or have it fit your wall in your own colours.
     actions:
-      - title: See all items
+      - title: Take a look
         url: /store
         arrow: true
         style: primary